lbryio/lbry.tech/documents/glossary.md

 A compact turing-incomplete programming language used in transaction *inputs* and *outputs*.
 Scripts are interpreted by a Forth-like stack machine: each operation manipulates data on the stack.
 Most scripts follow the standard pattern and verify the digital *signature* provided in the transaction *input* against a *public key* provided in the previous transaction's *output*.
 Both signatures and public keys are provided using scripts.
 Scripts may contain complex conditions, but can never change amounts being transferred.
 Amount is stored in a separate field in a *transaction output*.

+### SDK

+An abbreviation for Software Development Kit. [[lbry-sdk]] is an SDK for developing applications that use the LBRY protocol.

 ### Secret key

 Either the *Private Key* or an encryption key used in encrypted *wallets*.
 LBRY protocol does not use encryption anywhere, so *secret key* typically means a *private key* used for signing transactions.